Democratic candidates hit Trump's coronavirus 'hoax' claim

 Shortly after his remarks, officials in California, Oregon and Washington State announced three new confirmed or presumptive cases of the coronavirus illness COVID-19.

+Asked about his "hoax" comments, Trump said he was referring Democrats' response to his handling of the problem, not the virus itself.

+"I'm not talking about what's happening here.
+I'm talking what they're doing.
+That's the hoax.
+That's just a continuation of the hoax, whether it's the impeachment hoax or ‘Russia, Russia, Russia’ hoax.
+This is what I'm talking about.
+Certainly not referring to this.
+How could anybody refer to this?
+This is very serious,” Trump said.

-Former Vice President Joe Biden told MSNBC that Trump's comments were "absolutely bizarre."
+Former Vice President Joe Biden told MSNBC earlier Saturday that Trump's rally comments were "absolutely bizarre."

 "Look, this is a serious, serious problem.
 It's able to be solved, but it requires us to be absolutely level-headed and let the scientists have the lead in all of this," Biden said.
 "But for him to start talking about it being a hoax is absolutely dangerous.
 It's just not a decent way to act."